ibm-cloud-docs/solution-tutorials/vpc-site2site-vpn.md

 ## Architecture
 {: #architecture}

 The following diagram shows the virtual private cloud containing an app server.
-The app server hosts a microservice interfacing with {{site.data.keyword.cos_short}} service.
+The app server hosts a microservice interfacing with {{site.data.keyword.cloud_notm}} services.
 A (simulated) on-premises network and the virtual cloud environment are connected via VPN gateways.

 ![Architecture](images/solution46-vpc-vpn/ArchitectureDiagram.png)